pdclab/graphbolt/README.md

 ### 2.1 Core Organization

 The `core/graphBolt/` folder contains the [GraphBolt Engine](#3-graphbolt-engine), the [KickStarter Engine](#4-kickstarter-engine), and our [Stream Ingestor](#5-stream-ingestor) module.
 The application/benchmark codes (e.g., PageRank, SSSP, etc.) can be found in the `apps/` directory.
-Useful helper files for generating the stream of changes (`tools/generators/streamGenerator.C`), creating the graph inputs in the correct format (`tools/converters/SNAPtoAdjConverter.C` - from ligra's codebase), and comparing the output of the algorithms (`tools/output_comparators/`) are also provided.
+Useful helper files for generating the stream of changes (`tools/generators/streamGenerator.C`), creating the graph inputs in the correct format (`tools/converters/SNAPtoAdjConverter.C` - from Ligra's codebase), and comparing the output of the algorithms (`tools/output_comparators/`) are also provided.

 ### 2.2 Requirements
 - g++ >= 5.3.0 with support for Cilk Plus.